jbjoeburns/IAC/Terraform/terraform.md

 This functionally works the same as .env files in HTML/JS.

 # Setting up a VPC with Terraform

+As an example of how Terraform can be used to create any resource you could create manually, but instead automatically, we will use VPCs.

 To do this, Terraform will need to execute the following tasks to create what is pictured here: